python/cpython/Doc/library/tempfile.rst

    * There is more granularity in the deletion behaviour of the file (see ``delete_on_close`` below)

-   The returned object is always a file-like object whose :attr:`!file` attribute is the underlying true file object.
-This file-like object can be used in a :keyword:`with` statement, just like a normal file.
+   The returned object is always a :term:`file-like object` whose :attr:`!file` attribute is the underlying true file object.
+This :term:`file-like object` can be used in a :keyword:`with` statement, just like a normal file.
 The name of the temporary file can be retrieved from the :attr:`name` attribute of the returned file-like object.